For many pet lovers, having as many pets as possible in your household is a bit of a life goal.

 After a few days, you may want to get a sturdy baby gate to put across the doorway so you can leave the door open and allow the two animals to interact behind a safe barrier.

-This first meeting is very important, as both pets will be extremely curious about the other.
+This first meeting between your dog and new cat is very important, as both pets will be extremely curious about the other.
 At this point, it’s a good idea to swap scents by rubbing one animal with a towel, and putting that towel in the other animals’ room.
 They will each get a very up close and personal introduction, without you worrying that they’ll become physically violent with one another.

 Visit the Veterinarian